-Fig.~\ref{fig:noise_perturbation} presents the performance of 10 audio deepfake detection models under Gaussian noise perturbation and background noise perturbation at varying SNR levels, ranging from 5 to 40.
-The noises are directly added to the audio waveform, simulating real-world conditions where audio is often affected by environmental or transmission-related noise.
-The green-shaded regions indicate noise levels where audio quality is deemed acceptable (ViSQOL $\ge$ 3).
-The ViSQOL scores for different corruption types at different severity levels can be found in Appendix~\ref{appendix:audio_quality}.
+\textbf{Figure~\ref{fig:noise_perturbation}} presents the performance of 10 audio deepfake detection models when under Gaussian noise, background noise, and background music at varying SNR levels ranging from 5dB to 40dB.
+Noise is directly added to the audio waveform to simulate realistic conditions.

+Green-shaded regions in the figure indicate SNR levels where the perturbed audio maintains acceptable quality, defined as having a ViSQOL score of 3 or higher.

-For both types of noise perturbations, detection performance improves with higher Accuracy and AUROC, and lower EER as SNR increases.
-This trend is expected, as higher SNR values correspond to better audio quality with reduced noise interference, facilitating easier detection.
-At very low SNR levels (e.g., SNR = 5 dB), however, detection performance significantly deteriorates, highlighting the difficulty in detecting deepfakes when audio is heavily corrupted by noise.
+As expected, detection performance improves with increasing SNR: models achieve higher accuracy and AUROC and lower EER as the noise level decreases.
+Higher SNR values correspond to better audio quality with reduced noise interference, facilitating easier detection.
+At very low SNR levels (e.g., SNR = 5 dB), detection performance drops substantially, highlighting the difficulty in detecting deepfakes when audio is heavily corrupted by noise.